matplotlib/matplotlib/doc/devel/documenting_mpl.rst

   When the docs are built, folders of the same name will be generated inside of :file:`docs/`.
   The generated folders :file:`docs/gallery` and :file:`docs/tutorials` can be safely deleted.

-The configuration file for Sphinx is in :file:`doc/conf.py`.
+The configuration file for Sphinx is :file:`doc/conf.py`.
 It controls which folders sphinx parses, how the docs are built, and how the extensions are used.

 Building the docs